 - 1. If you have an AMD or ATI graphics card, go to the Driver Download Center on AMD's official website.
 AMD Driver Download Center - 2.
 Download the auto detect utility and run it when the download has finished.
 Download Auto Detect Utility - 3.
 The utility will then automatically find your graphics card and help you download and install the right driver for your system.
 If the utility fails to find a driver for you, you can manually select your graphics card model and operating system on the Driver Downloads page and download the driver. - 4.
 After the driver has downloaded, run the installation file and follow the on-screen instructions to install it. - 5.
 After the driver has been installed, it is recommended that you restart your computer.

-If none of the above steps have helped, feel free to contact our support team via e-mail support@movavi.com or live chat.
+If none of the above steps have helped, visit the Movavi Support Center or contact our support team via the chat or the contact form on the website.